Activities depend on the ability of the participants and are inclusive.

 Games - learning the boundaries and cooperating with each other through play.

 Imaginative Play - drama, mime, singing, creating art with found objects.

-Using Tools - from potato peelers to sheath knives, saws, billhooks, depending on the abilities and the adult to child ratio.
+Using Tools - from potato peelers to sheath knives, saws, billhooks, depending on the abilities and ratio.

 Fire and Cooking - understanding the safe way to set up, light and care for a fire and food preparation and cooking and safe extinguishing.